-WHEREAS, despite the best efforts of public health officials, the incidence of COVID-19 is surging in the country, regionally and in Rhode Island; and a new, more contagious, strain of the virus has been identified within the region;
+WHEREAS, despite the best efforts of public health officials, COVID-19 remains a serious public health threat in the country, in the region and in Rhode Island; and a new, more contagious, strain of the virus has been identified within the region;

-WHEREAS, continued aggressive efforts are necessary to slow the spread of COVID-19 and to lessen the strain on our healthcare system;
+WHEREAS, continued aggressive efforts are necessary to contain the spread of COVID-19 and to lessen the strain on our healthcare system;

-WHEREAS, such immediate measures are also necessary to maintain in-person learning for Rhode Island students;
+WHEREAS, such measures are also necessary to maintain in-person learning for Rhode Island students;

-WHEREAS, targeted, time-limited measures imposed now can make a difference in Rhode Island's COVID-19 infection rate, reducing the numbers of Rhode Islanders who are hospitalized or die due to the virus; and
+WHEREAS, targeted measures continue to make a difference in Rhode Island's COVID-19 infection rate, reducing the numbers of Rhode Islanders who are hospitalized or die due to the virus; and

-WHEREAS, in consultation with the Director of RIDOH, I sought modified mitigation measures to continue maintaining public health and safety with appropriate, less restrictive means.
+WHEREAS, in consultation with the Director of Rhode Island Department of Health (RIDOH), I sought modified mitigation measures to continue maintaining public health and safety with appropriate, less restrictive means.

-NOW, THEREFORE, I, GINA M. RAIMONDO, by virtue of the authority vested in me as Governor of the State of Rhode Island, pursuant to Article IX of the Rhode Island Constitution and the Rhode Island General Laws, including, but not limited to, Title 30, Chapter 15, and Title 23, Chapter 8 do hereby order as follows:
+NOW, THEREFORE, I, DANIEL J. MCKEE, by virtue of the authority vested in me as Governor of the State of Rhode Island, pursuant to Article IX of the Rhode Island Constitution and the Rhode Island General Laws, including, but not limited to, Title 30, Chapter 15, and Title 23, Chapter 8 do hereby order as follows: